pivotal/docs-tap/spring-boot-conventions/configuring-spring-boot-actuators.hbs.md

 This setting is taken into account ONLY when there is no specific `auto-configure-actuators` setting on the individual workload.

-To activate or deactivate the automatic configuration of actuators at a global level, follow these
+To activate or deactivate the automatic configuration of actuators at a global level:
-steps:

-1. When you install Spring Boot conventions, you can provide an entry in the `values.yaml` file to activate automatic configuration.
+- To activate the automatic configuration, when you install Spring Boot conventions, provide an entry in the `values.yaml` file.
 For example:

     ```yaml
     springboot_conventions:
       autoConfigureActuators: true
     ```

-1. To deactivate the automatic configuration, you can provide the following entry:
+- To deactivate the automatic configuration, you can provide the following entry:

     ```yaml
     springboot_conventions: